Hand, foot, and mouth disease: Cause

 The viruses that cause the disease are of the Picornaviridae family.
-Coxsackievirus A16 is the most common cause of HFMD.
+Coxsackievirus A16 (CV-A16) is the most common cause of HFMD.
 Enterovirus 71 (EV-71) is the second-most common cause.
-Many other strains of coxsackievirus and enterovirus can also be responsible.
+Many other strains of coxsackievirus and enterovirus can also be responsible, such as CV-A6 and CV-A10.

 Transmission

-HFMD is highly contagious and is transmitted by nasopharyngeal secretions such as saliva or nasal mucus, by direct contact, or by fecal–oral transmission.
+HFMD is highly contagious and is transmitted by nasopharyngeal secretions such as saliva or nasal mucus, direct contact, or fecal–oral transmission.
 It is possible to be infectious for days to weeks after the symptoms have resolved.

-Childcare settings are the most common places for HFMD to be contracted because of toilet training, diaper changes, and children's propensity to put their hands into their mouths.
-HFMD is contracted through nose and throat secretions such as saliva, sputum, and nasal mucus as well as fluid in blisters, and stool.
+Childcare settings are the most common places for HFMD to be contracted because of toilet training and diaper changes.
+HFMD is contracted through nose and throat secretions such as saliva, sputum, and nasal mucus, as well as fluid in blisters and stool.

 Diagnosis

-A diagnosis usually can be made by the presenting signs and symptoms alone.
+A diagnosis can usually be made by the presenting signs and symptoms alone.
 If the diagnosis is unclear, a throat swab or stool specimen may be taken to identify the virus by culture.
 The common incubation period (the time between infection and onset of symptoms) ranges from three to six days.
-Early detection of HFMD is important in preventing an outbreak in the pediatric population.
+Early detection of HFMD is important to preventing an outbreak in the pediatric population.

 Prevention

 Preventive measures include avoiding direct contact with infected individuals (including keeping infected children home from school), proper cleaning of shared utensils, disinfecting contaminated surfaces, and proper hand hygiene.
 These measures are effective in decreasing the transmission of the viruses responsible for HFMD.

 Protective habits include hand washing and disinfecting surfaces in play areas.
-Breastfeeding has also been shown to decrease rates of severe HFMD, though does not reduce the risk of the infection of the disease.
+Breastfeeding has also been shown to decrease rates of severe HFMD, though it does not reduce the risk of the infection of the disease.